gilestrolab/ethoscopy/README.md

 -- Update to 1.3.0 --

 The latest update now allows the user to choose the colour palette from plotly to be applied to all plotting methods, see the updated tutorial on how to do this.
-Adtioanlly, the .pivot() method has been changed to .analyse_column() to avoid overwriting the original pandas method.
+Additionally, the .pivot() method has been changed to .analyse_column() to avoid overwriting the original pandas method.
 Also, puff_mago and find_motifs analysing functions have been renamed to stimulus_response and stimulus_prior respectively.